GuineaPing/AirlabPlaywingTestTask/README.md

    Refreshes the list of available video cameras.

 5. **Selected Camera Dropdown**
    Lets you pick the current camera from the list.
+Selected camera saves in application evironment between sessions.

 ## Approach & Challenges
 - **Device Integration**: We used `AVFoundation` to enumerate all video input devices and manage their connection states.
 A primary challenge was handling permissions and ensuring that changes in device selection were dynamically reflected in the preview.